 4.2 The Master of Divinity (abbreviated as MDiv) is the standard nomenclature for this degree.
 The school may offer this degree with specializations or tracks and use those names in official publications, but the Commission recognizes and records this degree only as Master of Divinity.
-Any school-desiring to usinge a different nomenclature for historical or theological reasons has Commission approval.
-[NOTE: Each master's degree standard has a statement on nomenclature that replaces ES.1 on Degree Programs and Nomenclature.]
+Any school using a different nomenclature for historical or theological reasons has Commission approval.